Piazza Instructor Guide

 • When first creating your class, we recommend keeping the “Class Name” and “Class Number” fields as-is.
 These fields are automatically populated with the name of your Canvas course.
 Leaving them as-is will make your course easier for students to identify.

-• We do not recommend using the class signup link provided by Piazza during the class creation, as it may cause technical issues for students, since this link is not integrated with Canvas.
-Students can instead sign up for your class by clicking the Piazza link from Canvas.
+• To prevent technical issues for students, please do not use the class signup link provided by Piazza during the class creation.
+This link is not designed to work with Canvas.
+Students should instead join your class by clicking the Piazza link that you set up in Canvas.

 Add TAs and other instructors to your Piazza class